Hamburger

 Kuwait

-Civil law; employment matters are governed by Law No. 6 of 2010 (the Labor Law), as amended.
+Civil Code; employment matters are governed by Law No. 6 of 2010 (the Labor Law), as amended.
 There are also relevant provisions in the Penal Code and Civil Code.
 The official currency is the Kuwaiti Dinar (KWD).
 The official language is Arabic.

 Luxembourg